Bureau of Indian Affairs: Reform and reorganization (mid to late 20th century)

 The bureau was renamed from Office of Indian Affairs to Bureau of Indian Affairs in 1947.

+In 1965 the headquarters of the Bureau of Indian Affairs was moved from the Interior Department's main building at 18th St. NW. and C St. NW., Washington, D.C. to a separate building a few blocks away at 1951 Constitution Avenue NW., Washington, D. C.

 With the rise of American Indian activism in the 1960s and 1970s and increasing demands for enforcement of treaty rights and sovereignty, the 1970s were a particularly turbulent period of BIA history.
 The rise of activist groups such as the American Indian Movement (AIM) worried the U.S. government; the FBI responded both overtly and covertly (by creating COINTELPRO and other programs) to suppress possible uprisings among native peoples.

 As a branch of the U.S. government with personnel on Indian reservations, BIA police were involved in political actions such as:

 The occupation of BIA headquarters in Washington, D.C., in 1972: On November 3, 1972, a group of around 500 American Indians with the AIM took over the BIA building, the culmination of their Trail of Broken Treaties walk.
 They intended to bring attention to American Indian issues, including their demands for renewed negotiation of treaties, enforcement of treaty rights and improvement in living standards.
 They occupied the Department of Interior headquarters from November 3 to 9, 1972.